dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1110: Sexual orientation is an inherent aspect of identity.
+### T1110: Sexual orientation is inherent, not a choice.

 |Support|
 |---|